teen weight loss program

 No Frills Teen Weight Loss Plan

 There is little comparison between Elk River Treatment Program and a program that emphasizes teen weight loss.
 Elk River is rustic by design and far from a sterile clinical setting.
-The Founder and CEO Karen Lee, along with a group of medical professionals, designed the program to utilize the benefits of the beautiful 120 acres surrounding the facility, yet not be a wilderness program.
+ERTP's Founder and CEO Karen Lee, along with a group of medical professionals, designed the program to utilize the benefits of the beautiful 120+ acres surrounding the facility, yet not be a wilderness program.
 Clients are busy daily working on vocational projects or experiential education when not in school or participating in group or individual therapy sessions.

 Clients visit a registered nurse in the clinic daily (sometimes twice per day depending on medication requirements) yet Elk River is not a hospital.
 The school on site is accredited by Cognia (formerly AdvancED) and our clients spent either mornings or afternoons in school at an individual work station, supported by certified teachers in the classroom, yet Elk River is not a boarding school.